AndreaFerrante/DSToolkit/README.md

 # DSToolkit

-DSToolkit package stands for <b>Data Science Toolkit</b> and has methods a Data Scientist has to have in mind :tada: ! <br>
+DSToolkit package stands for <b>Data Science Toolkit</b> and collects methods a Data Scientist should have in mind. <br>

 These methods are: